-BMW is clearly going for an evolutionary look for its new 4-Series though there will be a dramatic change up front: expect an oversized grille like the one on the 4-Series-previewing Concept 4 unveiled last year.
-Another major change, specifically for the convertible, will be a switch to a soft-top roof instead of the current model's retractable hardtop.
+Another major change, specifically for the convertible, will be a switch to a soft-top roof instead of the outgoing model's retractable hardtop.
 The simpler, sleeker design should not only improve the way the 4-Series Convertible looks but also make it lighter and more dynamic.
 Soft-top roofs also tend to take up less space in the trunk when folded.

 Further weight savings should result from the adoption of BMW's multi-material CLAR modular platform.
-The new platform, which debuted in the 2016 7-Series, also means the possibility of electrified powertrains.
+The new platform, which debuted in the 2016 7-Series, also means the availability of electrified powertrains.

 Performance fans can also look forward to a new generation of the M4 also coming with the convertible body style.
 It will pack BMW M's new S58 engine, a 3.0-liter twin-turbocharged inline-6 that should deliver around 473 horsepower in the M4 and as much as 503 hp in M4 Competition guise.
 The new engine debuted in the 2020 X3 and X4 M.

-The interior of the new 4-Series will be familiar to anyone who's been in a modern BMW.
-Expect a digital instrument cluster in addition to a large infotainment screen.
+The interior of the new 4-Series range will be familiar to anyone who's been in a modern BMW.
+A fully digital instrument cluster will be available (an analog cluster is still standard), and next to this will be a large infotainment screen.
 Natural-speak voice activation should also feature in the car.

 Look for the new 4-Series Convertible to be revealed later this year as a 2021 model.